 Appraising property is an art and a science.
 An appraisal in real estate is done on a vast amount of transactions daily.

-The lender generally orders an appraisal to be done to protect its interests.
+The lender generally orders an appraisal to protect its interests.
 The borrower usually pays the appraisal fee.
-Mortgage lenders no longer have direct communication with a real estate appraiser but instead must communicate through appraisal management companies.
+Mortgage lenders no longer communicate directly with a real estate appraiser but must communicate through appraisal management companies.

-A lack of communication between the parties was put in place to ensure there was no tampering with the appraisal value due to established relationships.
+A lack of communication between the parties was established to ensure that the appraisal value would not be tampered with due to established relationships.

 The home appraisal cost runs between 300-700 dollars, although the fee can vary depending on the location in the US, size, and the level of detail required.
 Appraising a house is done by a licensed appraiser who should know the local real estate market.